Event Portal Site

 - When the portal site is disabled, it does not exist publicly and the header link back to it from each event is disabled.
 However, any event that you have with a status of "published" still exists publicly online, independent of the portal site.
 The event portal site and online searchability of your individual events are completely independent of each other.
 For more information about this, please read the help doc Event discoverability on search engines.

-Theme & Colors
+Theme & Color Options

 - Choose a color theme from the dropdown list or provide your own hexadecimal color codes for the site header background, header text, and registration form headings.